ballerina-attic/message-tracing-with-stream-processor/README.md

         _ = observe:addTagToSpan("error_counts", <string>studentData.errors);
     }

+    // Resource configuration for making a mock error to the system.
     @http:ResourceConfig {
         methods: ["GET"],
         path: "/testError"
     }
-    // Test Error resource is used to make a mock error. resource function testError(http:Caller caller, http:Request request) {
+    // Test Error resource to make a mock error. resource function testError(http:Caller caller, http:Request request) {
         studentData.requestCounts += 1;
         http:Response response = new;
         studentData.errors += 1;
         io:println(studentData.errors);
         // The below function adds tags that are to be passed as metrics in the traces.
-These tags are added to the default ootb system span.
+These tags are added to the default system span.
         _ = observe:addTagToSpan("tot_requests", <string>studentData.requestCounts);
         _ = observe:addTagToSpan("error_counts", <string>studentData.errors);
         log:printError("error test");